i-am-mine/ducky-snake/README.md

 # ducky-snake
-A C++ mini-game: Snake but with ducks 🦆
+A mini game: Snake but with ducks 🦆